shuaibibobo/Reverse-Mosaic/README.md

 </div>

 # 📙 Overview

-Automated natural language binary analysis query based engine.
-RMosaic is driven by a large language model prompted using the [ReAct](https://www.promptingguide.ai/techniques/react#results-on-knowledge-intensive-tasks) prompting framework.
-RMosaic utilises a ```tool_hub``` of tools which it can use to carry out it's task.
-For example, it can be provided PDF files to build it's knowledge on a specific problem space, and by default it has access to the [Ghidra Tool](https://github.com/user1342/Reverse-Mosaic/tree/main/ReverseMosaic/tool_hub/tools/ghidra_tool), [flaw_finder_tool](https://github.com/user1342/Reverse-Mosaic/tree/main/ReverseMosaic/tool_hub/tools/flaw_finder_tool), and [strings_tool](https://github.com/user1342/Reverse-Mosaic/tree/main/ReverseMosaic/tool_hub/tools/strings_tool).
+Reverse Mosaic is driven by a multi-agent large language model, and is prompted using the [ReAct](https://www.promptingguide.ai/techniques/react#results-on-knowledge-intensive-tasks) prompting framework, and as such it is entirely autonomous.
+RMosaic includes various tools for analyzing binary files, such as extracting text, retrieving file types, finding flaws and vulnerabilities, interacting with Ghidra, and retrieving strings.
+Reverse Mosaic can generate query tool briefs from PDF files, providing a summary of the content and relevant information for analysis.

-# 🎒 Features
+# 🎒 Default Tools
-- ⚒️ **Binary Analysis Tools**: It includes various tools for analyzing binary files, such as extracting text, retrieving file types, finding flaws and vulnerabilities, interacting with Ghidra, and retrieving strings.
+- ⚒️ **Ghidra Tool**: The [Ghidra Tool](https://github.com/user1342/Reverse-Mosaic/tree/main/ReverseMosaic/tool_hub/tools/ghidra_tool) provides RMosaic with functionality for decompiling a binary, extracting addresses and function names, as well as checking cross-references.
-- 📄 **PDF Query Tool Generation**: Reverse Mosaic can generate query tool briefs from PDF files, providing a summary of the content and relevant information for analysis.
+- 📄 **Flawfinder Tool**: The [Flaw-Finder tool](https://github.com/user1342/Reverse-Mosaic/tree/main/ReverseMosaic/tool_hub/tools/flaw_finder_tool) allows RMosaic to identify vulnerabilities in decompiled C code.
-- 👥 **Multi-Agent Architecture**: The toolkit utilizes a multi-agent architecture to manage and execute analysis tasks with a full context of it's task.
+- 👥 **Strings Tool**: The [strings_tool](https://github.com/user1342/Reverse-Mosaic/tree/main/ReverseMosaic/tool_hub/tools/strings_tool), allows RMosaic to extract strings found in a binary.

 # ⚙️ Installation